 Interested in graduate work with the Center for Sportfish Science and Conservation?

 The CSSC encourages applications from highly-motivated students with a passion for research on topics closely matching those investigated by us (see Research Projects).
 Competition for limited positions is intense, so applicants are expected to provide concrete evidence of academic achievement, technical training/research involvement, and especially dedication to scientific inquiry and professional development.
 Funding opportunities for new graduate students depend on availability of research assistantships.
 History reveals that the most successful graduate students are those that enter the program with a natural sense of curiosity and a strong desire to conduct research, publish findings, and obtain a position in a science-related profession.
+If interested, please contact Dr. Stunz directly at firstname.lastname@example.org.
 For Dr. Stunz's philosophy on the graduate student experience, read:

 Undergraduate Students and Interns

 Interested in gaining undergraduate research experience with the Center for Sportfish Science and Conservation?

 The CSSC encourages undergraduate students who are interested in gaining fisheries experience in the lab or field to contact us.
 We seek highly-motivated undergraduate students who are enthusiastic and willing to learn.
 Most of this work occurs through volunteer, paid student-worker positions, or internships, and is often the first opportunity for students to gain necessary experience for their future career.
 Our philosophy for undergraduates working in the CSSC is that students should try and gain as much experience as possible and have the willingness and enthusiasm to help with numerous tasks in the field and laboratory.
 We involve undergraduates in real-world research experiences; thus, we expect high quality work and dedication.
 Additionally, students will gain a better understanding of how to become a scientist and are better prepared to be successful in their academic programs.
 However, we recognize that a student’s undergraduate coursework is their main priority, and we typically accommodate work schedules to not impede academic success.
-Read the “Undergraduate Volunteer Expectations” for more details about volunteering.
+For more information about available opportunities, please contact us at email@example.com.

 Our endowments, scholarships and internships enable us to educate the next generation of researchers whose work will ensure sustainable management of Gulf of Mexico fisheries.